SourceSensei/Brian/README.md

 Install the dependencies listed in requirements.txt using the command pip install -r requirements.txt (Coming soon)

-Run the bot by executing the appropriate script or command specified in the project's documentation or README file
+Run the bot by executing python main.py

-python main.py

 ```